chaitanyarahalkar/OmniChat/README.md

 You don’t need to switch between tabs or devices—everything happens right within your Telegram bot chat.

-### 🖼 Visual Creativity Unleashed with DALL-E 3
+### 🖼 Visual Creativity Unleashed with DALL-E 3/FLUX or any Image Generation Model

 Words can paint pictures, but why stop there?
-With DALL-E 3 integrated into OmniChat, you can bring your imagination to life.
+With image generation integrated into OmniChat, you can bring your imagination to life.

 - Just **describe the scene** you’re picturing—"A futuristic city floating above the clouds at sunset"—and see it transformed into a stunning, one-of-a-kind image.
 - **Visualize your ideas** for social posts, mood boards, or even presentations—all generated effortlessly.